apify/apify-docs/content/academy/puppeteer_playwright/collecting_data.md

 ## [](#using-jquery) Using jQuery

-With the `page.addScriptTag()` function and the latest [jQuery CDN link](https://releases.jquery.com/), we can inject jQuery into the current page:
+Working with document.querySelector is cumbersome and quite verbose, but with the `page.addScriptTag()` function and the latest [jQuery CDN link](https://releases.jquery.com/), we can inject jQuery into the current page to gain access to its syntactical sweetness:

 ```JavaScript
 await page.addScriptTag({ url: 'https://code.jquery.com/jquery-3.6.0.min.js' });
 ```

+This function will literally append a `<script>` tag to the `<head>` element of the current page, allowing access to jQuery's API when using `page.evaluate()` to run code in the browser context.

 Now, since we're able to use jQuery, let's translate our vanilla JavaScript code within the `page.evaluate()` function to jQuery: